fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

 - Every service send events to a global bus, a dedicated bus in a separate account
 - Every service receives events from a local bus in its own account
-- The global bus has rules to route all events to every local bus except the local bus of the event sender
+- The global bus has rules to route all events to every local bus except the local bus of the event sender.
+This could be classified as a _fan-out pattern_.

+*Note:* Every account comes with a `default` EventBridge bus, so it's not mandatory to create custom buses.
+We do so so we can control permissions at a bus level, and to separate these custom events completely from the AWS service events that are sent to the default bus.

-> **Why do we need a global bus _and_ local buses?**
+## Why do we need a global bus _and_ local buses?

->
-> You might ask why services can't send events to their local bus instead of the global bus.
+You might ask why services can't send events to their local bus instead of the global bus.
 Since each service receives events from their local bus, should it not publish there too?
 Apart from adding an additional layer, it's simply not possible with EventBridge.
 You cannot have events transitively routed to a third bus (`local -> global -> local`).
 Only one cross-account target is allowed in the chain (`global -> local`)

->
-> You might also wonder why we can't get rid of the local buses altogether and just have the global bus, letting all services send and receive events to and from it.
+You might also wonder why we can't get rid of the local buses altogether and just have the global bus, letting all services send and receive events to and from it.
 There are two main reasons against this approach.
 To receive messages from a bus in another account, you would have to create rules in another account's bus for every pattern you want to match.
 This is not a clean separation of concerns.
 Secondly, even if you did create rules in the global bus, you cannot invoke any cross-account target with an EventBridge rule, say, a Lambda function, you can only target another EventBridge bus in another account.

 ## Cross-account EventBridge backbone example